-Maine Scientist Makes Anti-Aging Discovery
+Maine scientist makes anti-aging discovery

-BAR HARBOR, Maine (NEWS CENTER) - A scientist at MDI Biological Laboratory has discovered a critical cellular process that mirrors the effects that dietary restrictions has on aging, thereby potentially delaying the onset of age-related illnesses such as Parkinson's Disease and Alzheimer's.
+BAR HARBOR, Maine (NEWS CENTER) — A scientist at the MDI Biological Laboratory has discovered a critical cellular process that mirrors the effects that dietary restrictions have on aging, thereby potentially delaying the onset of age-related illnesses such as Parkinson's Disease and Alzheimer's.

+Dr. Aric Rogers has been studying the process of aging for a while now, and he recently published a paper in the journal Aging Cell where he explains the mechanisms by which dietary restrictions delay the aging process.

 Although the research and investigation may take a while, Rogers believes that a drug will be available in our lifetime.